MichaelRara/hungry-horse/README.md

 User can define his own chessboard, rewards of step, initial values of states and standard parameters of RL algorithms mentioned above.
 It is also possible to manually change reward of steps on selected states which are labeled as "deadly states" and marked by red titles.

 Detected solution is saved as a set of jpg images into working directory.
 Bear in mind the algorithm can crash and get stuck in a loop jumping from one state to previous and back again.
 This situation occurs if parameters of RL algorithm are set poorly.
 In such a case infinity amount of jpg files will be stored into your pc.
-I strognly suggest to use debuger for this vizualization and save images one by one.
+I strongly suggest to use debuger for this vizualization and save images one by one.

 One of possible solution how to handle this uncomfortable situation is to used random start initialization to frequently update states which are not so much often updated in this reqular book example code.